MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 For each test, the validator provides a summary of the unique issues and classifies them into: success, critical issues, warning issues, and informational issues.
 Critical issues are the blocking issues that you must fix before proceeding with the deployment.

-## Use Environment Checker to troubleshoot validation
+## Troubleshoot environment validation issues

-Starting with Azure Stack HCI, version 23H2 (preview) and later, you can use the Environment Checker to troubleshoot any issues that you may encounter during the validation process.
-You can use the Environment Checker cmdlets to save diagnostic data locally and send it to Microsoft to get remote support, after you log a support ticket.
+Starting with Azure Stack HCI, version 23H2 (preview) and later, you can get support from Microsoft to troubleshoot any validation issues that might come up during the environment validation process.

+To troubleshoot validation issues, you can:

+- Collect diagnostic data and send it to Microsoft to get support, after you log a support ticket.
+- Enable remote support so that Microsoft Support can connect to your device remotely and provide assistance.

 The following sections provide instructions on how to collect logs, send them to Microsoft, and get remote support to troubleshoot any issues during the validation process.

-- Save and send logs
-- Get remote support

-### Save and send logs
+### Collect diagnostic data and send to Microsoft

+If the validation process fails, you can collect local diagnostic data and transmit it to Microsoft for troubleshooting purposes.
+After you file a support case, Microsoft can access that data.
+If you experience any environment checker failures and are asked to give diagnostic information for help, you can utilize the scenarios provided below.
+You can save the data locally and transfer it if your environment lacks outbound connectivity.

-Use the `Send-DiagnosticData` cmdlet to collect and save logs locally and then use the `Send-AzStackHciDiagnosticData` cmdlet to manually send them to Microsoft.
+You can use the `Send-DiagnosticData` cmdlet to collect and save logs locally and then use the `Send-AzStackHciDiagnosticData` cmdlet to manually send them to Microsoft.

 [!INCLUDE [include](../../includes/hci-send-logs-manually.md)]

 ### Get remote support

+During pre-deployment or pre-registration scenarios, you are prompted to install and enable remote support via the Environment Checker to evaluate the readiness for deployment.
 If you enable remote support during cluster deployment, Microsoft Support can connect to your device remotely and offer assistance.
+To get remote support in the post-deployment scenarios, see [Get remote support for Azure Stack HCI](./get-remote-support.md).

-The high-level workflow to get remote support during cluster deployment is as follows:
+The high-level workflow to get remote support in the pre-deployment scenario is as follows:

 - [Submit a support request](/azure/azure-portal/supportability/how-to-create-azure-support-request)
 - Enable remote support via PowerShell.
 This is a one-time configuration.